karlgrz/karlgrz.com/content/2014-01-09-my-favorite-records-of-2013.markdown

 category: Music
 tags: 2013, Music

-I listened to a ton of new music this year.
+I listened to quite a lot of new music this year.
 Lots of metal, a bit of hip-hop, a ton of retro / psychedelic stuff.
 A lot of REALLY BAD garbage.

 These are all the albums that stuck with me somehow.
 Mostly, these are the albums I played more than once.
 Overall, I'd say 2013 was one of the best musical outputs of any year this century (so far).
 Here's my favorites...